Remortgaging - FAQs

 If you do decide to complete an AIP, all we need is a few personal details about you and anyone else who will be named on the mortgage.
 Then we’ll contact a credit reference agency for a credit search and give you a credit score.
 If you reach our pass mark, we’ll confirm that we could offer you a mortgage (subject to you completing a full mortgage application).

 If you don’t want to do an AIP, you can see our mortgage rates and build the right deal for you online by telling us a little bit about you, your mortgage and what’s important to you.
-Once you’re done, you can get some advice from us by calling us on 0800 783 3534, booking an appointment in branch, or continuing your application online by yourself.Back to top
+Once you’re done, you can get some advice by contacting us, or continuing your application online by yourself.Back to top